-Office administration should also be contacted before performing searches of students or their belongings.
+Office administration should be notified in the event that a student is suspected of having contraband.
+A teacher should not search a student unless they are assisting a school official, or in the event of an emergency.
 You may direct a student suspected of having an item in violation of school rules to wait with you until another adult is present, or to follow you to the office if you can leave your assigned area without causing risk of harm to others.
 Do not use physical force to detain the student or to make the student accompany you except as reasonably necessary to protect the student or others.